ChemicalDevelopment/chaudio/README.md

 ## Installation

-You need either version of python (2 and 3 work, 3 is recommended), as well as numpy, scipy, and matplotlib.
+You need either version of python (2 and 3 work, 3 is recommended), as well as numpy, scipy, and simpleaudio.

 You can easily install with pip: